You Support This Site

 Kinderman goes to the hospital to visit his friend, Dyer.
 No reason the priest is there outside of a check-up.
 Some more grumpy levity.
 Not so much as a smirk.
 Kinderman yells at a nurse.
 The actions of other nurses make it clear that the hospital has some seriously unprofessional staff.

 More conversation that goes nowhere.
-But in the subtle background its becoming apparent that these two men are too wrapped up in their problems to notice ugly things going on around them.
+But in the subtle background its becoming apparent that these two men are too wrapped up in their problems, and drowsiness, to notice ugly things going on around them.
 Statues of religious figures with their heads removed, for instance.

-Eventually Kinderman has a dream where he's in some odd type of Heaven where male model, Fabio, is an angel and Dyer is dead.
+Eventually Kinderman goes home and has a dream where he's in some odd type of Heaven where male model, Fabio, is an angel and Dyer is dead.

 I'm all for the slow build up of a movie but only if the movie is progressing, not just aimlessly meandering.
 You keep waiting for the story to kick in, and it does eventually, but only after an hour of the movie is gone.

 Kinderman raises the sheet on his dead friend, comes close to tears, drops the sheet and instantly regains his composure.
-Dyer was murdered and, by a message the killer left, he knows much about Kinderman and Dyer.
+The killer left a message.
+Dyer was murdered by the killer who knows a lot about Kinderman and Dyer.

 As Kinderman starts questioning the hospital staff, we find that everyone there has some kind of psychosis: nurses and doctors alike.
 The center point of all of this, it seems, is that there is a patient in the hospital, locked away where the criminally violent are kept (in a public hospital in the middle of the city?!?).
 What's more, the patient looks like Father Damien.